alexusmai/laravel-file-manager/docs/configuration.md

 - set cache
 - select file manager windows configuration

-**Be sure to add your middleware to restrict access to the application!!!**
+**!!!
+Be sure to add your middleware to restrict access to the application !!!**

 ## What's next